Arduino Blink: Learn LEDs, Electronics, and Coding

 - Use electrical tape on a white surface for initial tests.

-- Gradually increase speed after successful low-speed runs.
+- Gradually increase speed after successful low

 Advanced Enhancements🔗

-- Speed Encoders: Add rotary encoders to monitor wheel speed.
+- Speed Encoders: Add rotary encoders

-- Obstacle Avoidance: Use an ultrasonic sensor to pause movement when blocked.
+- Obstacle Avoidance: Use an ultrasonic sensor

 Conclusion🔗